AutoTool: Dynamic Tool Selection and Integration for Agentic Reasoning: Experiments

-\paragraph{Baselines and Models.} We compare \our with a broad set of baselines, including advanced LLM agents, fixed tool-integration approaches, and agentic training paradigms. (i) For advanced LLM agents, we compare against strong reasoning models including GPT-4o \citep{hurst2024gpt}, Qwen2.5-VL-72B \citep{bai2025qwen25vltechnicalreport}, Qwen2.5-Math-72B \citep{yang2025qwen3}, QwQ-32B \citep{qwen2025qwq32b}, and DeepSeek-R1-Distill-Qwen-14B \citep{guo2025deepseek}. (ii) For tool-integration methods, we compare with ReTool \citep{feng2025retoolreinforcementlearningstrategic} for strategic tool use on math and science reasoning, Search-R1 \citep{jin2025searchr1trainingllmsreason} for search-based question answering, and v-ToolRL \citep{su2025openthinkimg} for multimodal understanding. (iii) For training-stage based comparisons, we compare with two common agent training paradigms, including SFT where the policy model is directly fine-tuned on curated trajectories that interleave reasoning with tool invocations, and GRPO \citep{shao2024deepseekmath}, which trains the SFT checkpoint to refine reasoning trajectories.
+\textbf{Baselines and Models.} We compare \our with a broad set of baselines, including advanced LLM agents, fixed tool-integration and selection approaches, and agentic training paradigms. (i) For \textit{advanced LLM agents}, we compare against strong reasoning models including GPT-4o \citep{hurst2024gpt}, Qwen2.5-VL-72B \citep{bai2025qwen25vltechnicalreport}, Qwen2.5-Math-72B \citep{yang2025qwen3}, QwQ-32B \citep{qwen2025qwq32b}, and DeepSeek-R1-Distill-Qwen-14B \citep{guo2025deepseek}. (ii) For \textit{tool-integration methods}, we compare with both general and domain-specific methods: Toolformer \cite{schick2024toolformer} and ToolGen \cite{toolgen} as general tool-integration; ReTool \citep{feng2025retoolreinforcementlearningstrategic} for strategic tool use on math and science reasoning, Search-R1 \citep{jin2025searchr1trainingllmsreason} for search-based question answering, and v-ToolRL \citep{su2025openthinkimg} for multimodal understanding. (iii) For \textit{agentic training methods}, we compare with three common agentic post-training paradigms: supervised fine-tuning (SFT), where the policy model is fine-tuned on our curated training set; Agentic RL algorithms, including GRPO \citep{shao2024deepseekmath} and ARPO \cite{lu2025arpo}.

-\paragraph{Implementation Details.} We incorporate \our into two off-the-shelf models Qwen3-8B (think mode) \citep{yang2025qwen3} and Qwen2.5-VL-7B \citep{bai2025qwen25vltechnicalreport}, and train them on our curated 200k dataset described in Section~\ref{sec:data_curation}.
-For Phase I training, we leverage LLaMa-Factory \citep{zheng2024llamafactory} for SFT and VeRL \citep{sheng2024hybridflow} for GRPO training.
-For Phase II training, we train the induced PL ranking framework by setting the rollout size $N$ to 8 per question and training for 3 epochs.
+\textbf{Implementation Details.} We incorporate \our into two off-the-shelf models Qwen3-8B (think mode) \citep{yang2025qwen3} and Qwen2.5-VL-7B \citep{bai2025qwen25vltechnicalreport}, and train them on our curated training dataset described in Section~\ref{sec:data_curation}.
+For Phase I training, we leverage LLaMa-Factory \citep{zheng2024llamafactory} for SFT and VeRL \citep{sheng2024hybridflow} for RL training.
+For Phase II training, we train the induced PL-Ranking framework by setting the rollout size $N$ to 8 per question and training for 3 epochs.
 All training and inference experiments are conducted on 8xA100-80G GPUs.
 We leave additional experimental setups in Appendix \ref{app:setup}.